Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2020-06-17-spintexture_from_wannier.md

 layout: post
 title: Calculating spin texture from DFT and Wannier Hamiltonian.
 date: 2020-06-17
+categories: Post
+description: The Hamiltonian of a system should contain all the information there is to know about the system, including the spin-expectation value.
+This post provides a short tutorial on calculating (plotting) spin-texture from Wannier Hamiltonian.
 tags: Wannier
-categories: Post
-description: A brief tutorial on calculating (plotting) spin-texture from Wannier Hamiltonian.
 ---

 ## Background